NTARelix/gbts/README.md

 I've been following a variety of resources in the following repo to get what I currently have here: https://github.com/avivace/awesome-gbdev

 ## Quickstart
+Run the app from https://ntarelix.github.io/gbts/ or clone the repo and run the following commands:

 1. `npm install && npm start`
 2. Open http://localhost:8080 in browser